 AISD Police Department Policies

-In accordance with Senate Bill 1704, the Austin ISD Police Department has made significant efforts to inform the public about issues relevant to the complaint process.
+In accordance with Texas Senate Bill 1074, 77th Legislation 2001, the Austin ISD Police Department has made significant efforts to inform the public about issues relevant to the complaint process.
 Special emphasis has been placed on informing school community members on filing a complaint regarding racial profiling practices.
+If you wish to compliment or file a complaint regarding racial profiling against an AISD Officer, you may refer it to the Chief of Police or his designee by contacting him at:

 Once an individual has filed a complaint regarding racial profiling or a complaint of misconduct, the following process is followed: